chirrag03/Design/README.md

 # Design

+The contents of the folders in this repository are mentioned below:
-#### - Head First Design Pattern folder contains Notes for basic design patterns from the book Head first Design Pattern
+#### - Head First Design Pattern
+Notes summarizing the basic design patterns from the book Head first Design Pattern by Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra.

-#### - Object Oriented Design folder contains Low Level Designs for some real life scenarios
+#### - Object Oriented Design
+Low Level Designs for some real life scenarios